FujiwaraChoki/MoneyPrinterV2/README.md

 All relevant document can be found [here](docs/).

+## Scripts

+For easier usage, there are some scripts in the `scripts` directory, that can be used to directly access the core functionality of MPV2, without the need of user interaction.

+All scripts need to be run from the root directory of the project, e.g. `bash scripts/upload_video.sh`.

 ## Contributing

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.